babbadeckl/HackTheBox-Writeups/Beep/README.md

 Unfortunately, we cannot obtain the root flag, as the hijacked user apparently does not have enough privileges.

-Doing more research on the LFI possibilities for this specific software, I stumbled accross this exploit here (https://www.exploit-db.com/exploits/37637).
-It basically says, we can leak a specific config file called `ampportal.conf`.
+Doing more research on the LFI possibilities for this specific software, I stumbled upon this exploit here (https://www.exploit-db.com/exploits/37637).
+It basically says, we can leak a specific config file called `/etc/amportal.conf`.
 It should contain passwords, usernames as well as any other setting of the software.

 And indeed!
 We can leak it and get tons of information.